Here we provide help for some of the problems that you may encounter when using DVC Studio.

 Note that if you're connecting to a repository just to fetch models for the model registry, and you are not working with DVC repositories, you can ignore this error.

 If you get this message when you try to add a project:

 Non-DVC sub-directory of a monorepo, then it means that you have connected to

 a Git repository which contains a DVC repository in some sub-directory, but you

 have selected the incorrect sub-directory.

 This could be a typical situation when your DVC repository is part of a monorepo.
-Suppose your Git repository contains sub-directories A and B. If A contains the DVC repository which you want to connect from Iterative Studio, but you specify B when creating the project, then you will get the above error.
+Suppose your Git repository contains sub-directories A and B. If A contains the DVC repository which you want to connect from DVC Studio, but you specify B when creating the project, then you will get the above error.

 To solve this, you should specify the full path to the correct sub-directory that contains the DVC repo.

 If you get this message when you try to add a project, then it means that you have specified an empty or non-existent sub-directory.